Juventus 'perfect' for Serie A but Champions League is a real 'problem', says Del Piero | Goal.com

 "If the goal is the Scudetto, then the season is fine but Juventus must have greater ambitions," the former Italy international said.

-Sarri's position will come under heavy scrutiny despite winning the league, with one media report in Italy linking former Tottenham boss Mauricio Pochettino with the job.
+Sarri's future at the Allianz Stadium had been the subject of intense speculation in recent weeks, with one media report in Italy linking former Tottenham boss Mauricio Pochettino with the job.

-Juve president Andrea Agnelli made clear in the aftermath that one game will not be used to judge the entire 2019-20 season, though he also added there will be "cold and lucid analysis" done on what happened throughout the campaign, once the dust has settled.
+Real Madrid head coach Zinedine Zidane has also been mooted as a potential candidate to succeed Sarri, along with Lazio boss Simeone Inzaghi, who guided the club to a fourth-place Serie A finish in 2019-20.